Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Determining the value of Absolute Zero

-Determining how the volume of a gas changes with change in temperature to calculate Absolute Zero.
+- Determining how the volume of a gas changes with a temperature change to calculate Absolute Zero.

 Explore the drug content in tablets.

-Investigate Vitamin C content of different food products.
+Investigate the Vitamin C content of different food products.

-By redox titration, one can determine the amount of iodine solution required for complete oxidation of the vitamin C and thereby infer the vitamin C content.
+- By redox titration, one can determine the amount of iodine solution required for the complete oxidation of the vitamin C and thereby infer the vitamin C content.

-Also, the amount of time taken for different food products to cook and the method used too is reported to affect the vitamin C content.
+- Also, the amount of time taken for different food products to cook and the method used is reported to affect the vitamin C content.

 Investigate the amount of Iodine content in Iodinated Salt.